Kiarashsedghi/karpg/README.md

       change some values:
             >>   mess1=(sip=192.168.10.1 , htype=2 , opcode=2)

-   or you can simple create a message with your initial fiels:
+   or you can simply create a message with your initial fields:

         ex
-            create a new message with name ( mess2 ) and with my default fields
+            create a new message with name (mess2) and with default fields
                  >> mess2=(opcode= 2 , sip =192.168.10.1 , tmac= 01005e010000)

   ### checking message contents :